 When I first started watching TOS, I figured engineering was in the secondary hull because the warp engines attach to it.
 But a few years later I studied the Making of and the blueprints as if I had to sit an exam on them, so I learned better.

 But I never connected that scene in The Doomsday Machine to the impulse engines.
 Thanks, Rob.

 A friend in Trek, Subcommander Tal on Twitter, also made a good point, in response to this piece: at the end of Day of the Dove, the entity flees Engineering and exits into space at the forward end of the secondary hull.
 That shows Engineering is in the secondary hull.

 The red circle is where the entity exits the ship.
 The yellow circle is the entity itself.

-So we have a conflict in our canon, and I think that means TOS fans can justifiably hold to either location for Engineering.
+So the canon sources do not agree, and I think that means TOS fans can justifiably hold to either location for Engineering and can also choose whether that pulsating bank of equipment is the warp core or the impulse engines.
 My rule has always been that what we see on screen is the final word and that collectibles like the Star Trek Blueprints, the novels, and the model kits — beloved though they may be — are not reliable sources.
 However, I have always made an exception for The Making of Star Trek; as I said above, I consider it only a half step down from on-screen proof.